What is income protection?

 How much does income protection cost?

-For a 25-year old with cover until the age of 60, the average premiums range from £23.50 per month for a four-week deferral period, to £10 per month for a 52-week deferral period (*).
+For a 25-year old with cover until the age of 60, the cheapest premium starts from £8.61 per month for a four-week deferral period, and £5.70 per month for a 52-week deferral period

-*A deferral period is the amount of time you have to be out of work before you can claim.
+*A deferral period is the amount of time you have to be out of work before you can claim, this doesn’t include unemployment cover.

 Should I take it out?